Prithviraj Datta

 pdatta@fandm.edu

-I am also concerned, in my research, with examining the extent to which the right to free speech ought to be protected against governmental regulation in liberal democratic societies.
+I am also concerned, in my research, with the extent to which the right to free speech ought to be protected against governmental regulation in liberal democratic societies.
 Recent work in this theme includes projects which seek to explain why John Stuart Mill favored near-absolute protection for the freedom of speech, identify the right to advocacy as being the central component of the protection that the First Amendment to the United States Constitution offers for the freedom of expression, and query whether campaign spending ought to be protected as speech by courts under the First Amendment.